Before you go

 Is your passport still valid 6 months after you enter the country of your destination?
 Take copies of all important pages of your passport and give them to a relative or friend.
 Having some kind of access to these photos might speed things up if your passport is lost and you need to get a new one at your embassy.

 Do you need visas?
-For more adventurous trips, especially in central Asia, this can be a major hassle.
+For more adventurous trips, especially in central Asia or Africa, this can be a major hassle.
 Start this process early.
 There are some companies that can do this for you, but they’re pricey.

 Check your insurance, does it cover you touring on bike, and for all the days of the trip?